 Printing Medications and Personalized Drug Delivery Systems

-Rather than adjusting treatment on several occasions throughout the day, patients can choke their precision dosages with one dose, reducing medication scheduling complexity.
+Rather than adjusting treatment on several occasions throughout the day, patients can take their precision dosages with one dose, reducing medication scheduling complexity.
 In 2015, Spritam – the first 3D-printed drug for the treatment of epilepsy – was launched, and it has been distinctly different from other traditional anti-epileptic drugs.

 Medical 3D printing has made personalized medicine and specialized treatment scheduling a reality.